AMaher101/PlanktonClassifier/README.md

 # PlanktonClassifier
-Constructs database with accurately classified plankton and attributes using plankton abundance and taxonomic composition data.
+Constructs formatted dataframe with accurately classified plankton and attributes using plankton abundance and taxonomic composition data.

 ## Usage
 ### Preparing a dataset
-1. PlanktonClassifier accepts CSVs with multiheader columns formatted as below:
+PlanktonClassifier accepts CSVs with multiheader columns formatted as below:

 <table>
     <th></th>